 National Health Interview Survey

-The NHIS sample is designed to estimate the national prevalence of health conditions, health service utilization, and health behaviors of the civilian noninstitutionalized population of the United States, and included an oversample of Black, Hispanic, and Asian persons (from 2006 to 2015).
+The NHIS sample is designed to estimate the national prevalence of health conditions, health service utilization, and health behaviors of the civilian noninstitutionalized population of the United States, and includes an oversample of Black, Hispanic, and Asian persons (starting in 2006).
 The NHIS core questionnaire items are revised about every 10 to 15 years.
 The sample for the NHIS is redesigned and redrawn about every 10 years to better measure the changing U.S. population and to meet new survey objectives.
 In 2019, the NHIS questionnaire was redesigned to better meet the needs of data users, the Centers for Disease Control and Prevention, and the Department of Health and Human Services.
-Starting with the 2019 survey, the NHIS annual data release only includes the Sample Adult, Sample Child, Imputed Income, and Paradata files.
-Household, family, and person data files are no longer released.
-Due to changes in weighting and design methodology, direct comparisons between estimates before 2019 and 2019 onward should be made with caution, as the impact of these changes has not been fully evaluated at this time.
-In 2019, 9,193 children under age 18 were sampled from 33,138 households with a response rate of 59%.
-(Starting with the 2019 survey, an interviewed household is defined as one where the household roster and a substantial portion of either the Sample Adult Interview or the Sample Child interview is completed.
-Previous survey cycles defined an interviewed household as one where at least one family in the household completed a substantial portion of the family interview.)
-In 2020, the COVID-19 pandemic created challenges conducting in-person interviews, resulting in a shift from in-person to all-telephone interviewing in late March 2020.
+Beginning with 2019, the NHIS annual data release will only include Sample Adult, Sample Child, Imputed Income, and Paradata files.
+Household, family, and person data files will no longer be released.
+Due to changes in weighting and design methodology, direct comparisons between estimates for 2019 and earlier years should be made with caution, as the impact of these changes has not been fully evaluated at this time.
+During 1997–2018, the household response rate ranged between 70% and 98%.
+In 2019, the household response rate was 61%.
+(Please note that the current definition of an interviewed household is different from the past design [1997–2018].
+Previously, an interviewed household was defined as one where at least one family in the household completed a substantial portion of the family interview.
+Now, an interviewed household is defined as one where the household roster and a substantial portion of either the Sample Adult Interview or the Sample Child interview is completed.)
+In 2020, the COVID-19 pandemic created challenges conducting in-person interviews, resulting in a shift from in-person to all-telephone interviewing in March 2020.
 This change caused the response rate to decline.
-In July 2020, interviews were attempted by telephone first, with follow-ups to complete interviews by personal visit.
-Due to concerns about possible loss of coverage and lower response rates, the original August–December 2020 sample was reduced to instead provide resources for reinterviewing adults who completed the 2019 NHIS.
-This resulted in a smaller-than-normal sample of 5,790 children under age 18 from 21,930 households with a response rate of 48% in 2020.
-Due to ongoing data collection difficulties resulting from the COVID-19 pandemic, interviews were attempted by telephone first from January to April 2021 and in-person visits were only used to follow-up on nonresponse, deliver recruitment materials, and conduct interviews when telephone numbers were unknown.
-Starting in May 2021, regular in-person survey interviews resumed, and interviewers were given the flexibility to follow up by telephone and contact respondents by telephone first based on local COVID-19 conditions.
-In 2021, 8,261 children under age 18 were sampled from 30,673 households with a response rate of 50%.
+In July 2020, NHIS resumed in-person interviewing, but continued to conduct the survey mostly by telephone through December 2020.
+The original August–December 2020 sample was reduced to provide resources for followback interviews; however, the Sample Child interviews were not completed with the followback sample.
+This resulted in a smaller-than-normal sample of 5,790 children under age 18 out of 21,930 people.
+In 2020, the household response rate was 50.7%.

-Starting with data updates for the America's Children, 2017, report, the reliability of survey percentage estimates is assessed using the Clopper-Pearson confidence interval, which was adapted for complex surveys by Korn-Graubard, to determine if the estimate is unreliable and should be suppressed.
+Starting with data updates for the 2017 America's Children report, the reliability of survey percentage estimates is assessed using the Clopper–Pearson confidence interval, which was adapted for complex surveys by Korn–Graubard, to determine if the estimate is unreliable and should be suppressed.
 This method has been applied to all NHIS estimates.
 The reliability of prior estimates for other indicators are evaluated based on relative standard error.

 For health data for children, see:

 NCHS.
-Summary health statistics for U.S. children: National Health Interview Survey. https://www.cdc.gov/nchs/nhis/shs.htm.
+Summary health statistics for U.S. children: National Health Interview Survey.
+Available from: https://www.cdc.gov/nchs/nhis/products/data-query-systems.html.

 Agency Contacts: